-And in this image below, illuminated by an LED light source, the volumetric layering is clearly evident, providing a texturized surface effect across the entire print.
+In the image below, illuminated by an LED light source, the volumetric layering is clearly evident, providing a texturized surface effect across the entire print.

-And in this last close-up of the brushed aluminum piece, the surface of Lake McDonald has micro-shadowed texture structures that give the lake a very physical presence.
+In this last close-up of the brushed aluminum piece, the surface of Lake McDonald has micro-shadowed texture structures that give the lake a very physical presence.

 Canvas Volumetric Media

 Printing volumetric textures on different media allows the physical qualities of the substrate surface to be combined in an artistic manner to induce different texturing effects.
 This view below is an angled close-up, lit by an LED source to illustrate how the combination of surface troughing and ridging produces a wonderful range of sub-surfaces which are accented by the underlying canvas material.

 This view below shows the edge of the print canvas, detailing how volumetric ink layering interacts with the canvas substrate material, to further enhance the volumetric surface texture, producing a truly “oil painting” look and feel to the print.
 Note the left side of the print, where the build-up of ink volumetric surfacing rises up from the canvas surface.